Browse Submitted Surnames

 Aquilina Maltese

-Nickname for a person with eagle-like features or a person who owned an eagle, derived from Latin aquila meaning "eagle".
+Nickname for a person with eagle-like features or a person who owned an eagle, from Latin aquila meaning "eagle".

 Ardern English